 Most importantly, Etak provided a map display that was centered on the current estimated position of the car and remained oriented with the current estimated heading of the car in the upward direction – a “heading-up” map display.
 Though ubiquitous today, this was controversial at the time.
 Some were afraid it would be distracting and disorienting.
 But in fact the opposite was true.
-In the environment of the car, you were moving and changing directions and the “moving” map stayed in perfect synchronization with you; it was an intuitive method of display.
+In the environment of the car, the driver was moving and changing directions and the “moving” map stayed in perfect synchronization with him; it was an intuitive method of display.
 This was easily demonstrated to skeptics by setting the map on North-Up display and asking them which way to turn towards a given destination as the car headed southward.
 Invariably, this prompted confusion.
 The process was repeated using the display in Heading-Up mode and the problem disappeared.
-Not only did this innovation become part of the TravelPilot, it became part of every subsequent navigation system displaying maps.
+This innovation became part of just about every subsequent navigation system that displayed maps.

 Geocoding

-Before a navigation system can help you in reaching your destination, you have to tell it where your destination is.
-That is not easy.
+It is not easy to tell a navigation system where your destination is.
 Often, you can only represent your destination by some description such as an address.
-Sometimes you may only know a street intersection or a single street name.
-And sometimes addresses are ambiguous (e.g. there may be more than one “100 Main Street”).
-Using its map DB&S innovations, Etak was the first to offer a method to directly enter a street address into a navigation unit and have the device find its location.
-So, unlike EVA’s unwieldy and unscalable external destination/address entry book, Etak offered a convenient way to directly enter addresses in a variety of formats.
+Sometimes you may only know a street intersection or a single street name And sometimes addresses are ambiguous (e.g. there may be more than one “100 Main Street”).
+Etak developed a method to directly enter a street address into a navigation unit and have the device find its location.
+Etak offered a convenient way to directly enter addresses in a variety of formats.
 The interface is described in US patent 4,914,605.
-Etak modified the basic Administrative Descriptors and made the appropriate changes so that the same geocoding function would work in the TravelPilot in Germany and later in other countries.

 Routing